cafaitrien/FESCRedesign/docs/readme.md

 Alert (1): Noscript element  | Content within <noscript> is presented if JavaScript is disabled.
 Because nearly all users (including users of screen readers and other assistive technologies) have JavaScript enabled, <noscript> cannot be used to provide an accessible version of inaccessible scripted content. | Ensure that scripted content is accessible.
 The <noscript> content will be presented to very few users, but must be accessible if used.

 #### Color Blindness
 Color blindness results in a decreased ability to see color or differences in color.
 The [Color Filter](https://www.toptal.com/designers/colorfilter) tool from Toptal was used to evaluate different color blind anomalies.
-As can be seen in the image, the website suffers from poor contrast under the condition Greyscale/achromatopsia.
+As can be seen in the image below, the website suffers from poor contrast under the condition Greyscale/achromatopsia.
 ![landing page with greyscale/achromatopsia simulated](SiteEvaluation/ToptalColorBlind_Grey.png)

+#### PowerMapper
+The tool [SortSite by PowerMapper](https://www.powermapper.com/products/sortsite/checks/accessibility-checks/) finds pages that are unusable by people with disabilities.
+It checks entire websites against W3 WCAG accessibility standards and compliance with Section 508 of the Rehabilitation act.
+For accessibility, [SortSide](SiteEvaluation/Report_PowerMapper.pdf) found 8 issues on 6 pages including:
+* alt text should not contain placeholders like 'picture' or 'spacer'.
+* Each element must contain text or an image with an alt attribute.
+* Img elements must have an alt attribute.
+* Ensure all information conveyed with color is also available without colorm for example from context or markup.
+* Identify row and column headers in data tables using TH elements and mark layout tables zith role = 'presentation'
+* Add a title attribute to each frame and iframe element.
+Without q title some screen readers read out the frame filename, which is often meaningless.
+* The form control has no label and no programmatically determined name.
+* Various pages have markup errors, which cause screen readers to miss content.

 ### Mobile Friendliness